islomar/poc-ruby/README.md

 * every object has an id (att `object_id`) and a String representation (`to_s`)
 * every object has a different id (small integers have fixed ids, which is numberx2 + 1)
 * Array vs Range classes
+* `shift` retrieve and remove the first item of a list

 ## Tutorials